astravant/digital-garden-jekyll/_notes/daily-notes.md

 # November 2, 2020
-## Kanye West
-derivation: JRE epsiode # 1554
-	- “We enjoy music that has multiple instruments, so when I talk it’s not a rant, it’s a symphony of ideas”
-	- “God is using me and he has a calling in my life to make the world better for all people”
-	- “Money is just a tool”
-	- “The longest moments in our lives are our memories and our imagination”

-## Thoughts on healthcare
-- a focus on holistic and modern medicine
-- we live in a capitalistic society, so the healthcare companies have an incentive for keeping people sick so they can make money off of patients.
-- we need to focus on preventing illnesses in the first place

 > When you unprogram yourself, you see that there’s other forms of currency.
 Like relationships are a more important currency than money itself and that’s what we really sought.